shekharamit09/inventory-management-pipeline-master/README.md

 Make sure to install all the associated plugins suggested when installing the above plugins to ensure that all the functionality is available.
 There is plenty of information on the web on how to install and configure these plugins.

-This particular Jenkinsfile assumes that there area few global environment variables available, therefore make sure that the following environment variables are available under *Manage Jenkins --> Configure system*
+This particular Jenkinsfile assumes that there are few global environment variables available, therefore make sure that the following environment variables are available under *Manage Jenkins --> Configure system*
 - **ARTIFACTORY_URL**:  url to the artifactory installation
 - **PEGA_DEV**: url to the Pega 7.3 installation for the dev environment
 - **PEGA_QA**: url to the Pega 7.3 installation for the qa environment